PAMPAS-Lab/Hinton-Life-Video-To-Srt/2023/20230502AI  godfather  quits Google over dangers of Artificial Intelligence - BBC News.md

-# Geoffrey Hinton: "The Godfather of AI Quits Google Over Dangers of Artificial Intelligence" (BBC Interview Summary)
+# Geoffrey Hinton: "The Godfather of AI Quits Google Over Dangers of Artificial Intelligence"

 ## 📽️ 视频概览
 - **标题**: The Godfather of AI Quits Google Over Dangers of Artificial Intelligence